MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/FinanceAdvanced/finance-set-up-intrastat.md

 ---
 # Set Up Intrastat
-If your company is in the European Union \(EU\), you must report the extent of your trade with other EU countries\/regions.
+If your company is in the European Union (EU), you must report the extent of your trade with other EU countries/regions.

  You can prepare a report based on entries in an Intrastat journal.
 To record the information that the Intrastat authorities require, you must: